jsonlaz/E-Commerce-Analysis/README.md

 ## Dataset

-The dataset contains customer transaction data.
+The dataset contains customer transaction data from 2020-2023.
 [Click Raw Data](https://www.kaggle.com/datasets/shriyashjagtap/e-commerce-customer-for-behavior-analysis) to see the dataset on Kaggle and the data description.

 ## Analysis